nottaro/littleroot/content/_index.md

 5. [Methods](Methods/Methods.md)
 6. [Specialist](Specialist/Specialist.md)

 I'm 6'10", in case you were wondering.
-Also I have a 530 000 CPU Intel i9 for a brain.
+Also I have a 530 000 IQ mental CPU.

 Source: trust me bro